-Please note that you should not save anything to the desktop or anywhere else on the virtual computer that you are connected to.
-The files you save or changes you make will be discarded upon logout.
-If you need to save any files, please save to your Google drive or your local computer drive, accessible under "My Computer" on the virtual desktop.
+Please note that you should not save anything to the desktop or anywhere else on the virtual computer.
+The files you save will be discarded upon logout as the virtual desktop gets rebuilt for the next user.
+If you need to save any files, please save to your Google Drive or your local computer drive, accessible under "My Computer" on the virtual desktop.

-Please contact the IT Help Desk at (202) 885-2550, email email@example.com, or IM AskAmericanUHelp if you have any questions on network drive access.
+Please contact the Help Desk at (202) 885-2550, email email@example.com, or IM AskAmericanUHelp if you have any questions regarding network drive access.

-Alternatively, you can copy and paste files between your local machine and the virtual desktop by using the keyboard shortcuts for your respective operating system (Windows: CTRL+C or V, OS X: COMMAND+C or V).
+Alternatively, you can copy and paste files between your local machine and the virtual desktop by using the keyboard shortcuts for your respective operating system (Windows: CTRL+C and V, OS X: COMMAND+C and V).

 To ensure this electronic software product meets accessibility standards, we are currently undergoing 508 compliance testing.
-If you have any feedback, question or concerns regarding accessibility of this product, please contact VCL Support at firstname.lastname@example.org.
+If you have any feedback, questions, or concerns regarding accessibility of this product, please contact the Help Desk at firstname.lastname@example.org.

 Suggestions and feedback are encouraged!

 General feedback, requests for changes, and application recommendations for inclusion in future releases of the VCL are welcomed.
 Please send an email to email@example.com.
-All submissions will be reviewed.
 Approved application requests and environment changes must be thoroughly tested before they can be released.